 Every Covered Personnel must complete a Risk Management Disclosure (authorizing a background check), every two years through WYSA's online risk management system.
 In addition to the background screening, all Covered Personnel must complete an annual SafeSport Certification to meet the "SafeSport Trained" requirement.
-An approved background check, SafeSport Certification, and Concussion training is mandatory to obtain a WYSA issued Pass Card.
-(Additionally, team approval in the State Registration system is contingent upon coaches' compliance with the Background Screening, and Training & Education Policies.).
-Clubs are responsible for ensuring that individuals who received a state issued pass card prior to the effective date of this policy have successfully completed the Core SafeSport training.
+An approved background check, SafeSport Certification, and Concussion training is mandatory to obtain a WYSA issued digital ID.
+(Additionally, team approval in the State Registration system is contingent upon coaches' compliance with the Background Screening, and Training & Education Policies.)